Reynolds to make case for UK steel industry on US visit

 Jonathan Reynolds will seek to advance ‘pragmatic and positive’ discussions on trade as he meets White House counterparts.

-The Business Secretary is expected to raise the interests of Britain’s steel industry in talks on a potential UK-US economic deal as he visits Washington after Donald Trump said there would be no exemptions to his metal tariffs.
+The Business Secretary will seek to make the case for exemptions to Donald Trump’s global metal tariffs for Britain’s steel industry in talks on a new UK-US economic deal as he visits Washington.

-Jonathan Reynolds will seek to advance “pragmatic and positive” discussions on transatlantic trade as he meets his White House counterpart on Tuesday, the Government said.
+Jonathan Reynolds will advance “pragmatic and positive” discussions on transatlantic trade as he meets his White House counterpart, the Government said.

-It comes after the US president told reporters aboard Air Force One there would be no exemptions from a 25% tax on global steel and aluminium imports.
+It comes after the US president told reporters aboard Air Force One there would be no exceptions to a 25% tax on global steel and aluminium imports.

 The Department for Business and Trade (DBT) said Mr Reynolds would “represent the interests of key industries including the UK steel sector and will kick off talks on securing a wider economic deal” on the visit.